The Nucleus Stores Genetic Information In All Cells. False True: Complete Guide

 Why It Matters / Why People Care

 Understanding that the nucleus stores genetic information helps explain why a single mistake in DNA can ripple through an organism.
-Think of the nucleus as a library: if a book is misplaced or torn, the reader (the cell) can’t get the right instructions.
+Plus, think of the nucleus as a library: if a book is misplaced or torn, the reader (the cell) can’t get the right instructions.
 That’s why mutations in nuclear DNA can lead to disease, cancer, or developmental disorders.

 How It Works (or How to Do It)